 Be Competitive: Pursue High-Need Areas

 Becoming a teacher in a high-need area will give you a competitive edge!
 School districts are always seeking teachers who are certified in the subject areas most needed in their school.
-For more information regarding high-need areas in Michigan, read this blog post.
+For more information regarding high-need areas in Indiana, read this blog post.

 Go Above and Beyond: Extracurriculars

 Schools are looking for educators who are willing to help support the students, both in and outside the classroom.
 If you are open to organizing or leading an extracurricular team or club, you are significantly more marketable as a teacher!
 A science teacher who leads the seventh-grade cheerleading squad will be offered the job before the science teacher who teaches science.
-This is also great experience to add to your growing teacher portfolio!
+This is also a great experience to add to your growing teacher portfolio!

 Gain Experience: Volunteer & Connect

 Classroom experience of any kind will help boost your marketability.
 Consider volunteering at various school events, or even substitute teaching.
 This is a fantastic way to gain experience and begin networking.
 As you attend events, make sure to connect with others.
 Most people are generally happy to offer advice, but you must make a genuine effort to connect with them.
 Always keep in touch – you never know when a previous contact may prove beneficial in the future!